Teaching Guide: Reducing Alcohol Use with Brief Intervention - Alcoholic Liver Disease

 Suggested approach: When the provider is being more enthusiastic about change than the patient, stop and return responsibility for change to the patient.
 A useful format to keep discussions patient-centered is: Ask the patient what goals are most important to him/her, and relate health to that goal.

-A patient-focused approach means understanding that the patient will ultimately make all the decisions and be responsible for their lives.
+A patient-focused approach means understanding that the patient (not the provider) will ultimately make all the decisions and be responsible for their lives.
 Their behavior makes sense if you understand their motivations and what is important to them.
 Even seemingly self-destructive behavior must perform some useful function or address some important need or the patient would not continue doing it.
 If you can start with a health or lifestyle issue identified as most important to the patient, later you can ask permission to move toward discussion of other issues such as alcohol use that you feel are also important to the patient's health.

 Brief intervention toolkit: Components for patients